ebarylko/cmpt-476/assignment-4/assignment-4.md

 The second time slice: the state is $(-1)^{f(x)} |x\rangle | f(x)\rangle$.

 The third time slice: the state is $(-1)^{f(x)} |x\rangle |0\rangle$.

+### Part 3

+For n = 6, I only need to check over 6 possible states.
+For each state, I apply either
+$U_f$ or $U_f(I \otimes Z)U_f$.
+Since $U_f$ is composed of four CNOT gates and assuming that CNOT and Z run in O(n) time, I can say that the work done on each state is O(n).

+Summing up the total work on n states, I would have O(n) work done n times, having a runtime of $O(n^2)$.

+### Do you think query complexity is a good characterization of the problem in this case?

+I think query complexity is not the proper tool of analysis for this problem since it does not give us sufficient information to determine whether a speedup has occurred.

+Looking into the implementation of the oracle allows us to compare the classic and quantum algorithm to analyze the benefits/drawbacks of the quantum function.

+### What if instead Uf was any polynomial-sized oracle for f over the gate set consisting of X, CNOT, and Toffoli gates, with no other gaurantees about its structure?
+Given these conditions that each call to $U_f$ takes runtime $O(n^k), k \in \mathbb{R}$, running the algorithm n times will give us a total runtime of $O(n^{k + 1})$, which is still polynomial.